oryory2/ProductsCatalog/README.md

 ## Running the Project
 - inside the repo main folder, open cmd and run:
+    - cd ProductCatalogBack
+    - npm start
-    - cd client
+    - cd ../‏‏ProductCatalogFront
     - npm run dev
-    - cd ../server
-    - npm start

 After running, the site will open automatically in your browser.